-Add a little spice to your garden this year (or a lot!) with ghost pepper plants.
-Native to northeast India, ghost peppers are hybrid chili peppers that have a Scoville rating of 1,001,304.
+Add more than a little spice to your garden this year with ghost pepper plants (Bhut jolokia).
+Native to northeast India, ghost peppers are hybrid chili peppers that have a Scoville rating of 1,001,304, over 200 times hotter than jalapenos.
 In 2007, the ghost pepper was named the hottest pepper in the world by the Guinness Book of World Records, but it has since been succeeded by the Infinity Chili and the Carolina Reaper.
-With a few tips and tricks, you can learn how to grow one of the world’s hottest peppers for yourself.

 |Botanical Name||Bhut jolokia|

 |Common Name||Ghost pepper, ghost chili pepper, ghost chili, naga jolokia|

 |Mature Size||2 to 4 feet tall and 2 to 3 feet wide|

 |Soil pH||Slightly acidic (6.0 to 6.8)|

 How to Plant Ghost Pepper Plants

 The ghost pepper is a relatively difficult pepper to grow due to its requirements for high temperature and humidity.
 It grows best in conditions similar to that of its native habitat, India, which experiences several months of intense heat and humidity during the summer.
 In North America, these conditions are often hard to replicate outdoors, so many gardeners choose to grow ghost peppers in controlled conditions indoors or in a greenhouse space.

 Sensitive to changes in their environment and easily susceptible to shock, ghost pepper plants require a strict care regimen.
 But when grown properly, they can be bountiful plants.
 A healthy ghost pepper plant can produce up to 100 peppers.

 You can start with ghost pepper seeds germinated indoors or start with purchased plants.
 Transplant outdoors after all risk of frost has passed; these plants are very frost-sensitive.
 Space the plants 2 to 3 feet apart.